Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Which areas in Bali are gentrifying in 2026?

-As of early 2026, the top neighborhoods in Bali showing the clearest signs of gentrification are Pererenan, Seseh, Tumbak Bayuh, Kedungu (toward Tanah Lot), and parts of the Uluwatu and Bingin corridor on the Bukit Peninsula.
+As of early 2026, the Bali neighborhoods showing the clearest signs of gentrification are Pererenan, Seseh, Tumbak Bayuh (inland from Canggu), Kedungu (toward Tanah Lot), and the Uluwatu-Bingin corridor on the Bukit Peninsula.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Bali.